Bié Province: Origins of Jonas Savimbi

 Bié province is perhaps best known as the place where the family of Angolan political leader Jonas Savimbi came from.
-Savimbi, although born in Moxico Province near Bié, was ethnically Bieno, i.e. of a subgroup of the Ovimbundu.
+Savimbi, although born in Moxico Province near Bié, was ethnically Bieno, a subgroup of the Ovimbundu.
 He led the UNITA movement first in the anti-colonial war against the Portuguese, and then in the Civil War against the ruling MPLA before he was killed in combat in 2002.
 Savimbi gained global notoriety as a United States ally during the Cold War.

-Civil War
+Angolan Civil War

-Bié is one of the regions that was heavily affected by the Civil War.
-Agriculture came to a halt in several areas, and part of the rural population fled to the cities.
+Bié is one of the regions that was heavily affected by the Angolan Civil War.
+During the civil war, agriculture came to a halt in several areas, and part of the rural population fled to the cities.
 The province capital Kuito was in part destroyed by bombing, as were roads and other infrastructures.
 Since 2002, reconstruction efforts have been important, but as of early 2011 much remained to be done.